Shuliavska (Kyiv Metro)

 The station has been laid deep underground due to problems with water isolation during its construction.
 It consists of a central hall with rows of columns near the platforms.
 The columns are covered with glazed tiles, consisting of rows of different coloured tiles.
-The entrance to the station is located on the corner of the Prospekt Peremohy (Victory Avenue) and the Dovzhenko Street.
+The entrance to the station is located on the corner of the Prospect Beresteiskyi (Brest Avenue) and the Dovzhenko Street.